AumitLeon/aumitleon.github.io/about.md

 🎓 Attended Middlebury College, where I studied Computer Science and Math.

-💻 Was president of Middle Endian, one of Middlebury's largest student computer science clubs.
+💻 Served as president of Middle Endian, one of Middlebury's largest student computer science clubs.